cmacrae/savemacos/README.md

 Save OS X
 =========
-The official repo for the [Save OS X](http://saveosx.org/) project's set-up scripts.
+The official repo for the [Save OS X](http://saveosx.org/) project's bootstrapper.

 About
 -----